-Individual and Fan nily Services C. Type of Request: 1 enewal Requested Approv ral Period:(For new waivers requesting five year approval periods, the waiver must serve individuals who are dually elig ible for Medicaid and Medicare.)
-O 3 years • 5 y ears Draft ID: WA.029.02.00 D. Type of Waiver (so elect only one): Regular Waiver E. Proposed Effective : Date: (mm/dd/yy) 09/01/24 PRA Disclosure Statement The num pose of this application is for states to request a Medicaid Section 1915(c) home and hity-based services (HCBS) waiver.
-Section 1915(c) of the Social Security Act authorizes the y of Health and Human Services to waive certain specific Medicaid statutory requirements so ate may voluntarily offer HCBS to state-specified target group(s) of Medicaid beneficiaries who evel of institutional care that is provided under the Medicaid state plan.
+PRA Disclosure Statement

+The purpose of this application is for states to request a Medicaid Section 1915(c) home and community-based services (HCBS) waiver.
+Section 1915(c) of the Social Security Act authorizes the Secretary of Health and Human Services to waive certain specific Medicaid statutory requirements so that a state may voluntarily offer HCBS to state-specified target group(s) of Medicaid beneficiaries who need a level of institutional care that is provided under the Medicaid state plan.
 Under the Privacy Act of 1974 any personally identifying information obtained will be kept private to the extent of the law.

-Aggordi ng to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection nation unless it displays a valid OMB control number.
-The valid OMB control number for this ion collection is 0938-0449 (Expires: December 31, 2023).
-The time required to complete this ion collection is estimated to average 160 hours per response for a new waiver application and s per response for a renewal application, including the time to review instructions, search data resources, gather the data needed, and complete and review the information collection.
-If e comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, pl ease write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-0 5, Baltimore, Maryland 21244-1850.
+According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
+The valid OMB control number for this information collection is 0938-0449 (Expires: December 31, 2023).
+The time required to complete this information collection is estimated to average 160 hours per response for a new waiver application and 75 hours per response for a renewal application, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
+If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.